Front view of a gardener with tools representing customer service

 • Advice on plant care or scheduling adjustments to prevent recurrence of horticultural problems.

-Team meeting illustrating continuous improvement in gardening services Final response and continuous improvement — Following review, a final response will be issued that sets out the decision, the reasons for that decision and any actions being taken.
+A woman sitting on a well-maintained green lawn in a residential garden, holding a terracotta pot with blooming pink and red flowers, wearing a wide-brimmed straw hat and a colorful floral top.
+Behind her, a wooden fence encloses the garden, and a transparent greenhouse structure with a curved roof is visible, filled with potted plants and flowers.
+The garden features a mix of lush grass, flower beds edged with bricks, and a few small shrubs, with a background of blue sky and a few scattered clouds, suggesting a sunny day.
+The scene reflects a tidy outdoor space suitable for gardening activities and lawn care services in Greenwich, with natural tones and organized landscaping evident in the setting.
+Final response and continuous improvement — Following review, a final response will be issued that sets out the decision, the reasons for that decision and any actions being taken.
 We monitor complaint trends and use findings to train staff, refine procedures and improve service delivery across our gardening and landscaping teams.
 Our commitment is to learn from each complaint and to enhance reliability, safety and customer satisfaction in every aspect of our garden maintenance service.

 Timeframes and expectations